RenTrieu/CryoEMCovariance/README.md

 - Take screenshots of various distance difference matrices and covariance submatrices representing interesting residue pairs to send to Andres
+- Attempt to speed up the covariance submatrix computation by changing the pipeline from computing covariance submatrices directly from the distance difference matrices and then binning to computing the binned covariance submatrices from binned/scaled distance difference matrices
+  - When implementing this, make sure that the features made up of the lower covariance values are not lost
 - Set up a system where the user can queue up residue pairs for which to compute the covariance submatrices
 - Design and implement the pipeline for zooming into and displaying